Dino-Joe/SkipList/README.md

 # SkipList
 Generic skip list implementation in Java.
 Feel free to use and abuse this code however you'd like.

-Below is a brief rundown of the SkipList and Node classes.

 ## SkipList Constructors
 - **SkipList\<T\>()** ---- This constructor creates a new SkipList.
 The height is set by default to 1.